 What Is A Mortgage Preapproval?

 A mortgage preapproval is a process that determines how much money you can borrow for your home purchase.
-Before a lender grants a preapproval, it will look at your complete financial picture, including information about your income, assets and credit score.
+Before a lender grants a preapproval, they will look at your complete financial picture, including information about your income, assets and credit score.
 To do this, you’ll need to submit specific documents that are required by your lender as proof that you can afford the loan’s monthly payments.

-What the lender finds on its deep dive into your personal finances will impact the preapproval amount it grants you.
+What the lender finds on their deep dive into your personal finances will impact the preapproval amount they grant you.
 Beyond how much you can borrow, your preapproval typically includes information about what your interest rate might be.